AbdulmonemElsherif/AbdulmonemElsherif.github.io/README.md

 ---

-If you'd like, I can also add a GitHub Actions workflow to automatically build and deploy on push — tell me if you want that. 🎯
+### Automated deployment ✅

+A GitHub Actions workflow has been added at `.github/workflows/deploy.yml` to automatically deploy the site to **GitHub Pages** when you push to the `main` branch (it also supports manual dispatch).
+The workflow uses the official Pages actions (`configure-pages`, `upload-pages-artifact`, `deploy-pages`).

+If you want to change the branch that triggers deployment or add a build step (e.g., a static site generator), edit the workflow file accordingly or let me know and I can adjust it for you.